 History of the Boxer Breed

 Many years ago, Alexander the Great (356 BC to 323 BC) has a dog named Peritus.
-The dog’s breed is uncertain but may have been a Molossus.
+The dog’s breed is uncertain but may have been a Molossus of Epirus.
 Peritus was a brave and powerful dog and had the reputation of having killed a lion.
 The dog proved its courage in battle when it saved Alexander’s life by attacking the enemy.
 Alexander was saved, but Peritas was fatally wounded and died in Alexander’s lap.
 Heroic Peritas had given his last full measure of devotion.

 Whether Peritas sired any offspring is a fact lost to history.
 But the Molossus dog breed is believed to be an ancestor of the Mastiff breeds that include the Boxer.
 The Boxer has several other dog breeds in its DNA including the now-extinct breeds of Old English Bulldog and Bullenbeisser.
 The Boxer is a brave dog who will defend its family without regard to its own safety.
 So just maybe they have some of Peritues’ blood coursing through their veins.